rat-genome-database/uniprot-pipeline/readme.txt

 deletion of UniProt id results in insertion of an 'old_protein_id' alias

-module to load PROTEINS
-  loading of protein_to_gene associations loading of secondary uniprot xdb ids
-    secondary accession ids are imported as xdb ids with XDB_KEY=60 loading of protein sequences

 1) matching algorithm change:
   incoming data is matched to RGD data in the following order (as below);